ganguli-lab/twpca/README.md

 To apply twPCA to your own dataset, first install the code (`pip install twpca`) and load in your favorite dataset and shape it so that it is a 3D numpy array with dimensions (number of trials, number of timepoints per trial, number of neurons).
 For example, if you have a dataset with 100 trials each lasting 50 samples with 25 neurons, then your array should have shape (100, 50, 25).

-Then, you can apply twPCA to your data by running `from twpca import TWPCA; model = TWPCA(n_components).fit(data)` where `n_components` is the number of low-rank factors you wish to fit and `data` is a 3D numpy as described above.
+Then, you can apply twPCA to your data by running `from twpca import TWPCA; model = TWPCA(data, n_components).fit()` where `n_components` is the number of low-rank factors you wish to fit and `data` is a 3D numpy as described above.
 A more thorough example is given below:

 ```python
 from twpca import TWPCA